Margaret E. Knight: Flat-bottomed paper bag machine

 With a Massachusetts business partner, Knight established the Eastern Paper Bag Company in Hartford, Connecticut.
 Having no interest in managing a business, she instead received royalties from the Eastern Paper Bag Company and continued to work as an inventor.
 She acquired a further patent in 1879 for improvements to the paper bag machine.
 It was also assigned to Eastern.
 Though Knight earned a comfortable income from her paper bag royalties, they were however capped at $25,000 and therefore ended after a time.
 She would continue in this pattern for the rest of her career, selling her various inventions to companies to live on royalties and patent sales.

 Knight moved to Ashland and then Framingham, Massachusetts, working in an office in downtown Boston.

 Later inventions

 In the 1880s Knight designed three domestic inventions.
 She patented a dress and skirt shield in 1883, a clasp for robes in 1884, and a cooking spit in 1885.
 In the 1880s and 1890s Knight worked on machines for manufacturing shoes, receiving six patents for several machines used in cutting shoe materials.
 In the early 1900s Knight developed several components for rotary engines and motors, with patents being granted in 1902 to 1915 (after her death).
-Her understanding of this work was unfortunately limited by her lack of education.

 Her many other inventions include two patents of 1894: a numbering machine, and a window frame and sash.
 In total she was granted at least 27 and possibly 30 patents, though she also invented many devices she did not patent.